Transforming operating room utilization at Rush, part 2: plugging data analytics into surgical management

 The actions we’ve taken around iQueue have reflected our original goals of strengthening our data governance to open OR access.
 These are particularly critical now, as the operating rooms we do have are bustling with cases, and while we’re building a new outpatient pavilion, we maintain a risk of running out of space.

 The results: unlocking the Rush OR

-So far we have succeeded in using the data offered by iQueue in opening the surgical capacity we already have.
+So far we have succeeded in using the data offered by iQueue in opening and optimizing the surgical capacity we already have.
 Results we have seen over the past two fiscal years include: